openedx/docs.openedx.org/source/documentors/concepts/content_types.rst

 #. **Accomplishment description:**

-	E.g., *“You have successfully imported a course to your platform.”*
+	E.g., *“You have successfully created your first course.”*

 Technical Guidelines:
 =====================